touchHLE/touchHLE/README.md

 ## Platform support

-* Officially supported: x64 Windows and x64 macOS.
+* Officially supported: x64 Windows, x64 macOS and AArch64 Android.
   * These are the platforms with binary releases.
+(Android support is not in a release yet.
+It's coming soon, please wait!)
   * If you're an Apple Silicon Mac user, the x64 build reportedly works in Rosetta.
 * Probably works, but you must build it yourself: AArch64 macOS, x64 Linux, AArch64 Linux.
 * Never?: other architectures.

-Android support is planned.

 Input methods:

-- For simulated touch input, there are two options:
+- For simulated touch input, there are three options:
   - Mouse/trackpad input (tap/hold/drag by pressing the left mouse button)
   - Virtual cursor using the right analog stick on a game controller (tap/hold/drag by pressing the stick or the right shoulder button)
+  - Real touch input, if you're on a device that has a touch screen
 - For simulated acceleremeter input, there are two options:
   - Tilt control simulation using the left analog stick of a game controller
   - Real accelerometer input, if you are using a phone, tablet or some other device with a built-in accelerometer (TODO: support game controllers with accelerometers)